 When my son went to middle school, he struggled with staying organized.
 I could see that there were lots of kids like him – and I discovered that there was no book for kids that would help – especially no book that would also make kids laugh.
 So I decided to write the book myself.

 I sold GET ORGANIZED WITHOUT LOSING IT to Free Spirit Publishing (2006), and it has been translated into six languages – including Vietnamese and Flemish.
 A shiny new edition was released in 2017.

 I taught middle school and high school English while I was mastering the skills I needed to write novels.
 I was lucky enough to land an agent at an SCBWI conference in 2005, and she sold my first two young adult novels, FAITHFUL (2010) and FORGIVEN (2011) to Speak/Penguin Young Readers, who also published my third YA, SIRENS (2012).
 My short story, “Jewels”, is included in a regional Montana anthology, A COUNTRY BOOKSHELF READER (2014).

-My first picture book, the non-fiction VOLCANO DREAMS: A STORY OF YELLOWSTONE, will be published by Web of Life Books in the fall of 2018.
-I can’t wait until you can see the gorgeous illustrations by Marlo Garnsworthy.
+My first picture book, the non-fiction VOLCANO DREAMS: A STORY OF YELLOWSTONE, is illustrated by Marlo Garnsworthy and published by Web of Life Books (2018).

 I live in Montana, surrounded by mountains and in the company of my husband and our rambunctious yellow lab.
 I hike, garden, knit, travel, sing (yes, I can sing, and thought I was going to go pro at one time), but most of the time you’ll find me doing what I love best: writing.